top of page

 DAT's Success

 DAT achieved moderate success in the professional recording industry.
-DAT is capable of recording a higher sampling rates than CD at 48kHz / 16bit.
-This enable studios to record at the highest quality possible with more accurate sound.
-It also supports recording at lower sample rates at 44.1kHz or 32 kHz respectively at 16 bits quantification.
-Even today, there are still studios recording their master tape using DAT machines such as the Sony PCM-7040 or TASCAM DA-60MKII etc.
+It offers the capability to record at higher sampling rates than CDs, specifically at 48kHz/16-bit, enabling studios to capture audio with the highest possible quality and precision.
+Furthermore, DAT supports recording at lower sample rates of 44.1kHz or 32kHz, both with 16-bit quantization.
+Even today, some studios continue to utilize DAT machines such as the Sony PCM-7040 or TASCAM DA-60MKII for recording their master tapes.

 Some of the professional DAT recorders from Sony, TASCAM and Atari